sdemyanov/ConvNet/README.md

 params - define the learning process.
 It is a structure with the following fields.
 If some of them are absent, the value by default is taken.
 - seed - any non-negative integer, that allows to repeat the same random numbers.
 Default is 0.
 - batchsize - defines the size of batches.
 Default is 128.
-- numepochs - the number of repeats the training procedure with different batch splits.
+- epochs - the number of repeats the training procedure with different batch splits.
 Default is 1.
 - alpha - defines the learning rate speed.
 Default is 1.
-Can also be the vector of the length 'numepochs'.
-Then an individual rate for each epoch will be used.
+Can also be the vector of the length 'epochs'.
+Then an individual rate for each epoch is used.
 - momentum - defines the actual direction of weight change according to the formula m * dp + (1-m) * d, where m is momentum, dp is the previous change and d is the current derivative.
 Default is 0.
-Can also be the vector of the length 'numepochs'.
-Then an individual momentum for each epoch will be used.
+Can also be the vector of the length 'epochs'.
+Then an individual momentum for each epoch is used.
 - adjustrate - defines how much we change the learning rate for a particular weight.
 If the signs of previous and current updates coincide we add it to the learning rate.
 If not, we divide the learning rate on (1 - adjustrate).
 Default is 0.
 - maxcoef - defines the maximum and minimum learning rates, that are alpha * maxcoef and alpha / maxcoef respectively.
 Default is 1.
 - balance - boolean variable.
 Balances errors according to the class appearance frequencies.
 Useful for highly unbalanced datasets.
 Default is 0.
 - lossfun - string.
 Specifies the employed loss function.
 Must be eigher "squared" or "logreg", that correspond to sum of squared differences and negative log likelihood respectively.
 If you use "logreg", it is better to use "softmax" nonlinear function on the last layer and reduce the learning rate about 10 times.
 The default value is "squared".
 - shuffle - determines whether the input dataset will be shuffled or not.
 If it is set to 0, the batches are created in a natural order: first "batchsize" objects become the first batch and so on.
 Otherwise, it should be 1.
 Default is 0.
 - verbose - determines output info during learning.
-For 0 there is no output, for 1 it prints only number of epochs, for 2 it prints both numbers of epoch and batch.
+For 0 there is no output, for 1 it prints only number of current epoch, for 2 it prints both numbers of epoch and batch.
 Default is 0.

 weights - the weights vector obtained from genweights or cnntrain, that is used for weights initialization.
 Can be used for testing or continuing the training procedure.